laro/Cilia/5 Comparison/00 Index.md

 ## Syntax of Carbon and Cpp2

 [Bjarne Stroustrup said](https://www.stroustrup.com/devXinterview.html) (way back in 2000) in an interview about C++:
-> Today, I'd look for a _much_ simpler syntax—and probably clash with people's confusion between the familiar and the simple.
+> Today, I'd look for a _much_ simpler syntax — and probably clash with people's confusion between the familiar and the simple.

 While Carbon and Cpp2 ("C++ syntax 2") are based on the same basic idea, a new syntax with C++ interoperability, they both have a syntax more resembling Rust than C++.